Kikobeats/js-mythbusters/docs/number/parse-string.md

 Despite the differences of the results, it does not matter too much which method you use in terms of performance.

+Since `~~` is a binary operator, it will change the meaning of any number higher than 2147483647 (32-bit int).
+It is discouraged for use with parsing.

 `+num` is the shortest way and is often used in JavaScript minification tools.

 Use `Number(num)` constructor should be enough evidence of your intention.